DontDie88/MARANTZ-SR6009-WEB-REMOTE/README.md

 5.  **Access the Remote:** Open your browser and go to `http://127.0.0.1:5000`.

-## Building the Executable

-To bundle the application into a single `.exe` file for distribution, `PyInstaller` is used.

-1. Make sure you have followed the developer setup and installed all dependencies.
-2. Ensure PyInstaller is installed: `pip install pyinstaller`
-3. Navigate to the `Application` directory.
-4. Run the build command using the provided spec file:
-    ```bash
-    pyinstaller MarantzRemote.spec
-    ```
-5. The final `MarantzRemote.exe` will be located in the `dist/MarantzRemote` folder.

-## Required Files to Run from Source

 To run this program from its source code, you will need the following files and directories from the `Application` folder, maintaining their structure: